 By now you might be thinking: That’s ridiculous!
 If I wait until I’m out of debt to invest, I’ll miss out on years of growth!
 But what's really ridiculous is how long it will take you to get out of debt while investing "here and there."

 If you focus on one baby step at a time, you will be able to invest a lot more, a lot sooner.

 How do you get to the investing step sooner?
 Discipline yourself to follow the secret to saving money (hint: it starts with a written budget).
 Once you’re out of debt and have an emergency fund of three to six months of expenses, then you’re ready for Baby Step 4.
 At this point, investing 15% of your income toward retirement won’t seem so steep.

 Once you’ve conquered the battle of behavior, your next challenge is the battle of emotions.
 Investing is full of emotional highs and lows.
 But you can’t let those emotions drive your investing decisions.

 Take the Great Recession, for example.
 Fear ruled investors as they pulled their money out of the stock market when it slid in 2008 and then were too cautious to invest again as the market recovered.
 On the other hand, in the boom markets of the 1990s, some investors were so enthusiastic they mortgaged their homes to have more cash to invest.

-To build wealth through investing, you must commit to investing consistently during the booms and the busts.
-And, if you invest the way Dave recommends—by being debt-free with an emergency fund—you won't be as tempted to jump off the investment roller coaster when the market plunges, and you'll really enjoy the ride when it goes up!
+To build wealth through investing, you must commit to investing consistently during the booms and the busts, month after month.
+And, if you invest the way I recommend—by being debt-free with an emergency fund—you won’t be as tempted to jump off the investment roller coaster when the market drops, and you’ll really enjoy the ride when it goes up!